 And of course, once you’ve downloaded your list, you’ll have to sort it and mail it – so here are a couple of videos to help you through those steps as well…

 Once your list is sorted, the next step is to upload your excel file to Click2Mail, which will fully automate the printing, stamping and mailing of your postcards (and they’ll do it for MUCH less money than it would cost you to do it all yourself).

-If you aren't sure what kind of postcard you should be sending to your recipients (i.e. – What should you say?
+If you aren’t sure what kind of postcard should be sent to your recipients (i.e. – What should you say?
 What should you offer?
-How can you get a response from your recipients?), later in this article, I'll show you some highly effective postcard templates that can elicit a solid response from your direct mail campaign.
+How can you get a response from your recipients?), later in this article, I’ll show you some highly effective postcard templates that can elicit a solid response from your direct mail campaign.

 Free Promotional Strategies

 3. Using the same approach explained in the Craigslist video above, join some local Facebook Groups (ideally, ones that are geared towards real estate investors) and pull new traffic into your website.